Program - ICPC 2016

 4:00 - 5:30 pm

-Technical Research 3: Supporting Software Developers PDFLink
+Technical Research 3: Supporting Software Developers PDF

 Room: Trinity | Session Chair: Denys Poshyvanyk

-Identifying Modularization Patterns by Visual Comparison of Multiple Hierarchies | PDFLink
+Identifying Modularization Patterns by Visual Comparison of Multiple Hierarchies | PDF

 Fabian Beck, Jan Melcher, and Daniel Weiskopf